 Take your Dog Apple Picking: 9 Southern Ontario Pet-Friendly Farms

-Needing time away from the screen, I headed outdoors – somewhere I hadn’t been much since losing my precious Victor two months ago.
+Since losing my precious first dog in 2020, then finding my new ride or die in the same year, I’ve made apple picking a seasonal activity with my pup.
 I’m fortunate to live in an area equal distance from the biggest city in Canada and expanses of rural landscape a short drive away.

-Literally.
-The Apple Orchard Inc. along Highway #6 outside of Hamilton, Ontario, Canada.
-Not only does this farm have rows and rows of 30 varieties of apples (and some pears) but also a small field of sunflowers, haybales to jump on, wagon rides, walking trails, miniature ponies to visit and a corn maze to explore.
+Literally called The Apple Orchard, this site is located along Highway #6 outside of Hamilton, Ontario, Canada.
+Not only does the farm have rows and rows of 30 varieties of apples (and some pears), but also a small field of sunflowers, hay bales to jump on, wagon rides, walking trails, miniature ponies to visit, and a corn maze to explore.
 The whole place is set up for eco-tourism, so you’re not tramping through a working farm as we did along The Apple Pie Trail last year.
 You’re here to play.

 It’s family-friendly set-up – and this family includes dogs.
 The homepage of the website announces its dog-friendly (on-leash) status.
 Bring your pets to The Apple Orchard, they’ll love it, especially during the week when there are less people, lots of room, and a surprising number of pups.